CorpLynx/rust-frontend/README.md

-# Rust AI Chat Frontend
+# Prometheus

-A modern, cross-platform GUI application built with Rust and Iced for interacting with AI backend services.
-This application provides a clean, user-friendly interface for sending prompts to an AI backend and displaying responses in a chat-like format.
+A modern, cross-platform AI chat application built with Rust and Iced.
+Prometheus provides a powerful interface for interacting with AI backend services, featuring advanced search capabilities, conversation management, and a sleek cyberpunk-inspired design.

 ## 📋 Table of Contents